-Attire for the class will be blue/black/khaki pants or skirts with the approved class polo shirt with appropriate SUNO-DON.
-The pants cannot be jeggings, leggings, capris, or be made of jean material.
+Attire for the class will be blue/black/khaki pants or skirts with the approved class polo shirt with appropriate SUNO-SON.
+The pants cannot be jeggings, leggings, capris, shorts, or be made of jean material.
 Blue. black or khaki pants or skirts may be worn.
 Pants should not be above the ankle or skinny jeans.
 Any closed toe shoe or tennis shoe.
-NO FLIP FLOPS or HEELS.
+NO SLIPPERS, FLIP FLOPS, SLIDES, or HEELS.
 Faculty members reserve the right to send any student home who is determined to be dressed inappropriately.